Daughter: Bystander disrupted attack on Asian American woman

 The workers’ union, SEIU 32BJ, said Wednesday that the workers waited until the attacker walked away to check on Kari and flag down a nearby patrol car because they thought he had a knife.

-A longer version of the surveillance video showed the workers, identified by their union as doormen, waiting about 40 seconds before they go outside and approach Kari.
+A longer version of the surveillance video showed the workers, identified by their union as doormen, waiting in the lobby for more than a minute before going outside and approaching Kari.
 About a minute after that, the video shows a police car pulling up.
 The workers and officers are seen with her on the sidewalk for several more minutes before the video cuts off.

 Elizabeth Kari wrote that aside from her care, her mother wants to donate some of the fundraiser’s proceeds to to support other victims and help organizations that raise awareness and work to prevent anti-Asian American hate crimes.
 Nearly $100,000 was raised in less than a day — far exceeding the goal of $20,000.

-Note: This story has been corrected to show that apartment building employees waited inside for more than a minute before approaching the attack victim, not about 40 seconds, according to surveillance video.